 The instrument will be entirely new, save for the pipework of two stops that are being retained, and will be our third new school organ in recent years, alongside those of Uppingham School and Dean Close School, Cheltenham.

-Construction will commence in 2020, with installation planned for autumn 2021.
+Construction commenced in 2020, with installation planned for autumn 2021.
 We look forward to providing the school with a new instrument worthy of its setting, beautiful to the ear and to the eye, and that will inspire future generations of young people in worship and music-making.